-The listings feature every known parish church along with any chapels of ease and private chapels, along with their dedication, diocese, archdeaconry and deanery of each.
+The listings feature every known church together with any chapels of ease and private chapels, along with the dedication, diocese, archdeaconry, and deanery of each.
 Wherever possible an indication of the population, will be given, taken from the Hearth Tax Returns and an early nineteenth century census.
 Further information will be added as it is gathered – this will include bibliographic information for each parish.

 Although the main purpose of this website is to give details of original sources, a search has been made for both modern and antiquarian publications with transcripts and extracts from the churchwardens’ accounts.
 This information is all shown on the appropriate parish pages.

 Why do we need a database?